 We are in close partnership with the Local Children's Centre and Services for young Children in East Hants, who are able to provide us with contacts for specialist professionals who may be able to support the child and family within our setting.
-We have direct, regular contact with the Area Inco who can request other services where required and can assist in referrals for the individual child or family.
-We have knowledgeable staff who have worked with children with special education needs previously and what they have learnt is reflected in their practice with any other child of the same need or similar.
-These practitioners will always be supported by the nursery SENCo (SEN co-ordinator) and the Management team as would the child and family.
+We have direct, regular contact with the Inclusion Team who can request other services where required and can assist in referrals for the individual child or family.
+We have knowledgeable staff who have worked with children with special education needs and disability previously and what they have learnt is reflected in their practice with any other child of the same need or similar.
+These practitioners will always be supported by the nursery SENCo and the Management team as would the child and family.
 The Management team and the SENCo are the most qualified/trained and knowledgeable within the setting of children's SEN overall.

 - What training have the staff supporting children and young people with SEND had?
 Are any being trained currently?